sbobek/pyuid3/README.md

  * Nested imports (i.e. when class A imports class B, and class B imports class A) are causing errors.
  * Some notebooks' documentation is looking different than the others', despite all source notebooks having the same structure.
 See: Data, DataScrambler, Instance, ParseException, UId3, UncertainEntropyEvaluator.
+ * In order for UId3 class to be consistent with sklearn estimators, in fit method, Data object 'data' should be split into array-like 'X' and 'y' and then fit should be rewritten as 'fit(X, y)'.
+Similarly, predict method should take array-like 'X', not Instance object.
+However, I think these improvements would require many changes not only in algorithm implementation but in the entire project's structure in general.